Anja-c1511/Fraud_Transaction_Detection/README.md

 ## Abstract
-Our idea aims to develop a fraud detection system for financial transactions that can accurately identify fraudulent activities and prevent potential losses.
-By leveraging machine learning algorithms and advanced data analytics techniques, we aim to create a robust and effective solution that enhances security and trust in financial transactions.
+The idea aims to develop a fraud detection system for financial transactions that can accurately identify fraudulent activities and prevent potential losses.
+By leveraging machine learning algorithms and advanced data analytics techniques, aim to create a robust and effective solution that enhances security and trust in financial transactions.

 ##  Features